azimuttapp/azimutt/libs/aml/docs/relation.md

 rel comments(item_id) -item_kind=comments> comments(id)
 ```

+Just make sure all your target entities have the same primary key type (used for the `item_id` attribute).

-The value is not always the table name, some ORMs use the model name instead, so it could be `Post` instead of `posts`.
+The value in the `item_kind` attribute is not always the table name, some ORMs use the model name instead, so it could be `Post` instead of `posts`.

 ### Metadata